 YOUNG EUROPEAN AMBASSADORS (YEAs)

-The EU is partnering with young people in the Eastern Partnership (EaP) countries to raise awareness of the EU’s cooperation in the region, help develop youth policies and work together for a better future.
+The EU is partnering with young people in the Eastern partner (EaP) countries to raise awareness of the EU’s cooperation in the region, help develop youth policies and work together for a better future.

 The Young European Ambassadors (YEAs) initiative is a vibrant European network established for that purpose, connecting active young people in Armenia, Azerbaijan, Belarus, Georgia, the Republic of Moldova, Ukraine. within the EU Member States and in the United Kingdom.

 The YEAs foster youth cooperation in their local communities and talk about EU topics that matter.
 They are peer role models, they share their voice, build mutual understanding and help shape the views on the EU and its relations with the eastern neighbourhood.